MFJamil/smyld-java/apps/pe/README.md

 ## Developing Portal Engine
    Sure we will be so happy if other developers will love to participate in this project and extend it to fullfill the concept mentioned above.
 The more collaborating developers with ultimate diligence to foster the Engine, the more prominence it will be.
 Any provision of a help will be highly appreciated.

+## Current Portal Engine Features
+   The current available version of Portal Engine includes the following features:
+   * Dynamic Creation of Swing components.
+   * GUI interface defined in XML file.
+   * Multi-Lingual interface.
+   * User Based roles can be injected to show different interfaces.
+   * Dependency Injection via Annotations for interaction between the Business and the GUI Layer.
+   * Smooth startup via maven.

 ## Using Portal Engine
    The current version of Portal Engine can be used to generate Swing Applications and the GUI source format currently being supported is only XML.
 Recently, the Engine was partially updated to adop to the technology changes.
 Spring Boot in its simplicity was inspiring us to follow a similar approach.
 With a relatively small POM file, the engine will be ready to pick up the defined XML file by the developer and to generate the required components.
    **The current Portal Engine is already available on Maven Central Repository!**, below are some tutorials that can give a quick start: